nelsonjchen/speedtest-rs/README.md

 https://github.com/traetox/speedtest

 It seems different as it appears to just use TCP connections and some protocol.
 It's probably more suitable to high-speed connections.
+I'll probably offer it as an alternative option that is also built-in.

-# How this speedtest would work.
+# How this speedtest works

 This is pretty much cribbed from the Python implementation.